 Pass/Not Pass (not to be confused with Satisfactory/Fail) means you are enrolled in a course for credit, but are being graded on a Pass/Not Pass basis instead of a normal letter grade.
 Pass/Not Pass counts as credit for both ISU billing and for maintaining full-time status.
 This option should be used only to take a course for which you have some interest, but do not intend on using for your degree program.

-There are many rules governing taking courses on a Pass/Not-Pass basis, but most students can decide whether or not to consider this option by asking two questions:
+There are many rules governing taking courses on a Pass/Not-Pass basis, but most students can decide whether or not to consider this option by asking themselves:

 - Do I want to apply this course to my degree program?
 The ECpE department does not allow Pass/Not Pass credit to apply toward a student’s degree program.

-If you answered no to both of those questions, then you should consult with your academic adviser about taking a course Pass/Not Pass.
+If you answered no to this question, then you should consult with your academic adviser about taking a course Pass/Not Pass.
 Courses can be changed to Pass/Not Pass basis until the drop deadline (see the ISU Academic Calendar), and you need only your academic adviser’s signature.